jr-robotics/robo-gym/README.md

 **NOTE**: We are continuously working to improve and expand robo-gym.
 If you are interested in reproducing the results obtained in the IROS 2020 paper please refer to v.0.1.0 for all the 3 repositories involved in the framework: [robo-gym](https://github.com/jr-robotics/robo-gym/tree/v0.1.0), [robo-gym-robot-servers](https://github.com/jr-robotics/robo-gym-robot-servers/tree/v0.1.0), [robo-gym-server-modules](https://github.com/jr-robotics/robo-gym-server-modules/tree/v0.1.0).

+**NOTE**: robo-gym is undergoing a necessary overhaul process.
+Things may break temporarily, and some old setups may not be supported anymore.
+In particular:
+* Agents using the old Gym versions need to upgrade to Gymnasium, see also [Gymnasium's migration guide](https://gymnasium.farama.org/content/migration-guide/).
+* Across all components, Python versions up to 3.7.x will not be supported anymore.
+* On the server side, ROS distros before noetic will not be supported anymore.
+* Installation guides and other documentation may be inconsistent and not up to date.
+* Version-agnostic references to robo-gym repositories from old commits (e.g., git clone commands in Dockerfiles) may need adjustment to retrieve a compatible version.
+* Temporarily, robo-gym's packages on PyPI may not be updated.
+Install from source instead (`pip install -e .`) if required.

 [See the News section](#news)

 <!-- omit in toc -->